gimm-institute/february-2023-colombia-workshop/docs/a04-creditRisk.md

 --------------------------------------------------------------------------------

-## Role of credit risk in the model
+### Places where the portfolio default rates enter the model

 * Actual performance of the existing loan portfolio